 Key Highlights

-- Utilizes machine learning and natural language processing
+- Utilizes machine learning and natural language processing for detection

 Real-World Impact